Back Pain In Children and Teens

 People with Prolonged/ recurrent joint pain and/or swelling or Pain in the soft tissue region or Back/ neck pain or Persistent Dry eyes and/or mouth or Prolonged unexplained fever or Unexplained skin rash or Ophthalmology conditions such as Uveitis and scleritis where the infection is ruled out

 Yes.
 With aggressive and appropriate treatments, disfigurement and deformities can be prevented provided the patient reports early.
+Arrive at the top rheumatology hospital in Delhi to know more about it.

 Yes, but in rheumatology, we only use minimal doses which should not be confused with cancer treatment doses.